shikokuchuo/mirai/README.md

 A port on the client also needs to be open and available for inbound connections from the local network, illustratively ‘5555’ in the examples below.

+IPv6 addresses are also supported and must be enclosed in square brackets `[]` to avoid confusion with the final colon separating the port.
+For example, port 5555 on the IPv6 address `::ffff:a6f:50d` would be specified as `tcp://[::ffff:a6f:50d]:5555`.

 #### Connecting to Remote Servers Through Dispatcher